yosuke/OpenHRIVoice/README.rst

 XSLTRTC
   XML transformation component.

+CombineResultsRTC
-CombineResultsRTC: Combine results from speech recognizers component.
+  Combine results from speech recognizers component.

 see https://github.com/yosuke/OpenHRIVoice/tree/master/doc for description of each components.